falconry/falcon/docs/user/faq.rst

 -------------------------------
 Hooks and middleware components can be used together to authenticate and authorize requests.
-For example, a middleware component could be used to parse incoming credentials and place the results in ``req.context``.
+For example, a middleware component could be used to parse incoming credentials and place the results in :attr:`req.context <falcon.Request.context>`.
 Downstream components or hooks could then use this information to authorize the request, taking into account the user's role and the requested resource.